 3.2 Primary branches plant-1

-The data concerning the number of primary branches plant-1, as influenced by sowing windows and nutrient management, are presented in Table 2.
-Branching increased rapidly with the progression of the crop's phenophases up to 50 days after sowing (DAS), thereafter it seized.
+Branching increased rapidly with the progression of the crop's phenophases up to 50 days after sowing (DAS), thereafter it seized (Table 2).

 A detailed analysis of the data revealed that among the sowing windows, the higher number of primary branches plant-1 was observed by sowing crop on 8th and 14th March (5.60 and 5.74 at harvest).
 However, this was statistically comparable to 15th and 21st March sowing at all dates of observation during both the years.
 The lower branching was recorded on 29th March and 4th April sowing.